Aaraiz-A/cs30-major-project/proposal.md

 ## Needs to have
 - A main character that moves (done)
 - A physics engine (using p5play) (done)
-- The main character's weapon
+- The main character's weapon (done)
 - an enemy type
 - at least 2 levels
 - Death